dododogame/dododo-wiki/game-mechanics.md

 ## Mark

-Once a gameplay is finished (the judge line reaches the end of the beat map), a mark will be calculated according to the accuracy rate and shown in the top-middle of the gameplay interface.
+Once a gameplay is finished (the judgement line reaches the end of the beat map), a mark will be calculated according to the accuracy rate and shown in the top-middle of the gameplay interface.
 The mark is a letter.
 The mark scale is